JBicera/project1-AOS/cpu/src/Readme.md

 7. Update the VCPU assignment to its optimal CPU using virDomainPinVcpu

-Repinning Pseudocode
+Repinning (repinVCPU()) Pseudocode
 1. Collect Utilization Data
 	- Retrieve VCPU utilization across all domains
 	- Retrieve PCPu utilization by summing VCPU utilization for each PCPU
 2. Identify PCPU with most and least utilization
 3. If difference between max and min utilization is above a threshold then proceed
 	- If not don't repin
+	- If yes then continue
 4. Find most underutilized VCPU in the max PCPU
-5. Create and allocate cpumap that points only to min PCPU 6..
-If the minmimum VCPU exists then repin it to the minimally utilized PCPU
+5. Create and allocate cpumap that points only to min PCPU
+6. If the minmimum VCPU exists then repin it to the minimally utilized PCPU

 Get VCPU Information Pseudocode
 1. Get total VCPUs in the system